-Whether you have a dedicated IT team on staff who needs be more innovation focused, or your business is looking for comprehensive managed IT solutions, it’s important to ask the right questions in order to get the perfect fit for your business.
-Partnering with an IT Service Provider should be seamless and result in peace of mind.
-Doing your homework on a company before hiring them is as important as looking up product reviews before purchasing something new for yourself.
+Whether you have a dedicated IT team on staff who needs to be more innovation focused, or your business is looking for comprehensive managed IT solutions, it’s important to ask the right questions in order to get the perfect partner for your business.
+Partnering with a company should be seamless and result in peace of mind.
+Doing your homework on a IT Services Provider before hiring them is as important as looking up product reviews before purchasing something new for yourself.

-With that in mind, below are six great questions we have been asked to answer and that you should pose to any IT Service company at the top of your consideration list.
+With that in mind, below are six great questions we have been asked to answer and that you should pose to any IT services company at the top of your consideration list.

-1. ASK THE IT PROVIDER'S CURRENT CUSTOMERS HOW THINGS ARE GOING.
+1. ASK THE IT SERVICES PROVIDER'S CURRENT CUSTOMERS HOW THINGS ARE GOING.